nanocosmos/docs/docs/webrtc/nanostream_webrtc_secure_ingest.md

 ### About Webcaster and web tokens

-By using web tokens you can now omit the Bintu API key when using the Webcster.<br>
+By using web tokens you can now omit the Bintu API key when using the Webcaster.<br>
 Also the tokens will contain ingest information, so your customers will not need to see RTMP ingest urls and RTMP ingest stream names.
 The Webcaster API can now utilize web tokens for signing in to the servers and for sharing ingest information.
-You can pass the tokens in the two follwoing API calls:<br>
+You can pass the tokens in the two following API calls:<br>

 - [signIn(config)](nanostream_webrtc_api.md#RtcUser+signIn) - for authorizing with the Webcaster server
 - [startBroadcast(config)](nanostream_webrtc_api.md#RtcUser+startBroadcast) - for starting the Webcast & passing ingest information